trickstercache/trickster/docs/multi-origin.md

 ### DNS Alias Configuration

 In this mode, multiple DNS records point to a single Trickster instance.
 The FQDN used by the client to reach Trickster is mapped to specific backend configurations using the `hosts` list.
-In this mode, the URL Path is _not_ considered during Origin Selection.
+In this mode, the URL Path is _not_ considered during Backend Selection.

-Example DNS-based Origin Configuration:
+Example DNS-based Backend Configuration:

 ```yaml
 backends: